 Moreton Island is a fisherman's paradise – try beach, ocean or spear fishing.
 The area surrounding the island is Moreton Bay Marine Park – be aware of the four sections of beach that are green zoned (no fishing) and two yellow zones (restricted to two lines and two hooks per person).

-Tangalooma Island Resort is home to two restaurants, two cafes and a bar that are open to those staying at the resort and also to day guests.
+Tangalooma Island Resort is home to three restaurants, two cafes and a bar that are open to those staying at the resort and also to day guests.

 30. Surf's up

 The eastern side of the island meets the full force of the Pacific Ocean.
 Bring your surfboard and catch a wave off one of the beaches.

 Hire a boat and head out to the island, or if you're wanting to navigate your own journey on the sea, hire one from Tangalooma Island Resort.